1 What is private fostering?

 - Work with the social worker to make sure the child is in a safe environment.

-- Comply with all checks, such as those undertaken by the Disclosure and Barring Service (DBS).
+- Comply with all checks, such as safety checks and those undertaken by the Disclosure and Barring Service (DBS).